-Education, Youth Justice Board Key Performance The indicator looks at the number of hours offered to the child/young person alongside the hours

-Training and Indicator Definition: Increase engagement in received/attended.
-This allows the YOT to determine instances where a child/young person is not being offered

-Employment education, training, and employment of ETE in line with their eligibility.
-The measure looks at average ETE hours received at commencement, review

-(ETE) young people in the youth justice system in and end of the intervention.
+Youth Justice Board Key Performance Indicator Definition: Increase engagement in education, training, and employment of young people in the youth justice system in Wales

-Wales

-This data is a count of the number of relevant

-disposals (Referral Orders, YROs and DTOs)

-closing in the period, and number and

-proportion of these disposals where the

-child/young person was in suitable ETE.

-The measure looks at those of Statutory

-School Age (who should receive at least 25

-hours per week) and those Above Statutory

-School Age (who should receive at least 16

-hours per week).
+This data is a count of the number of relevant disposals (Referral Orders, YROs and DTOs) closing in the period, and number and proportion of these disposals where the child/young person was in suitable ETE.
+The measure looks at those of Statutory School Age (who should receive at least 25 hours per week) and those Above Statutory School Age (who should receive at least 16 hours per week).